// reference / macros

 How It Works

-- Build time: The function is extracted, encrypted with your key, and stored as a separate payload
+- Build time: The function is encrypted with your key

 - Security: The encryption key never appears in the obfuscated output — it must come from your server